-Is she comfortable in other people’s homes?
+- Is she comfortable in other people’s homes?

 Can she quickly decide what to do if everyone is clamoring at once, while the phone is ringing and someone spills something?

-Would she be calm in an emergency?
+Is your tween calm in an emergency?

 Does she know what to do during an emergency?